hectellian/hanamidangor2updates/README.md

-# What are changes for Hanami Dango Round 2
+# What are the changes for Hanami Dango Round 2

 ## Adds